rzbrk/PyVoiceRecognitionV3/docs/__init__.md

      |
      |      The signature for a record (optional) can be considered as a "label"
      |      for the record.
 In principle, the module allows any ASCII character
      |      with ASCII code < 255.
-A maximum number of characters for the signature
+The maximum number of characters for the
-     |      is also not specified for the module.
-To avoid any potential problems
+     |      signature is 26 (derived from test on module V3.1).
+To avoid any
-     |      the character range is limited from "!"
-(ASCII 33) to "~" (ASCII 126).
+     |      potential problems the character range is limited from "!"
+(ASCII 33)
-     |      Not more than 80 characters are allowed.
+     |      to "~" (ASCII 126).
      |
      |      Parameters:
      |          record (int): Record number to train